 Emergency Medical Technician (EMT) courses are offered EVERY semester.
 Class options exist for either daytime or evening classes.
 EMT is the first level of EMS licensure.
 Successful completion of EMS 118 and EMS 119 are required for EMT program completion.
 EMT is considered a short certificate.
 Students may enroll in this program without meeting with an EMS faculty member or college advisor.

 Advanced Emergency Medical Technician (AEMT) courses are offered every semester.
-Class options exist for either daytime or evening classes in the fall and spring semester but only the daytime for summer semester.
+AEMT is offered during the day on the Decatur Campus only.
+The class days are Monday and Wednesday.
 AEMT is the second level of EMS licensure.
 Successful completion of EMS 155 and EMS 156 are required for AEMT program completion.
 The AEMT has an extended scope of practice over the EMT.
 AEMT is considered a short certificate, but students are required to meet with an EMS faculty member prior to course registration.
 Alabama EMT license required PRIOR to course admissions.

 Paramedic (NRP) course begin every summer semester.
 Calhoun Community Colleges offers either a long certificate or Associates of Applied Science degree options for Paramedics.
 The program is three semesters long and students are required to complete BIO 201 PRIOR to admission into the program.
 The Paramedic Program Application (see below) should be printed and completed in its entirety and returned with all requested documents to the Allied Health Department secretary no later than April 1st for admission in the summer semester.
 AEMT licensure required PRIOR to course admission.
 Other general education courses are required prior to course completion.